sherinmatt/Climate_Analysis_Sqlalchemy/README.md

     Hawaii Climate App

-      * Built a Climate Flask App
+      * Built a Climate Flask Api
     Routes:
       * (/) - Home or starting page
       * (/api/v1.0/precipitation) - Created a query from latest precipitation datas.
 And, then, outputed all the data in a JSONified dictionary form